mohamedmax728/E-Commerce-by-Modular-Monolithic-Architecture/README.md

 2- Product Catalog.
 3- Order Management.
 4- Shopping Cart.
-5- Payment GateWay.
+5- Payment Gateway.

-I Build This Applcation Using :
+I Build This Application Using :

-1-Modular Monolithic Arcitecture.
+1-Modular Monolithic Architecture.
 2-Health Check.
 3-Rate Limiter.
 4-OrchardCore Package to run all Modules as one Application.